scakici/teched2020-INT166/exercises/ex2/README.md

 After completing below step you will have access for Document Information Extraction Service and its UI Application

-1. Follow this [tutorial](https://developers.sap.com/tutorials/cp-aibus-dox-booster-app.html) to create instance of Document Informaiton Extraction Service and Subscribe to UI.
+1. Follow this [tutorial](https://developers.sap.com/tutorials/cp-aibus-dox-booster-app.html) to create instance of Document Information Extraction Service and Subscribe to UI.

 Now that we have access to UI Application, we'll goto the UI Application for our next excersice.
 **Make sure you also download the service key, since we'll be using it in subsequent exersice**